willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 Z[mw] =  87.1
 ```

-with the world coordinate origin in the center of the scene, the comparable DART camera coordinates are
+with the world coordinate origin in the center of the scene, the comparable DART camera coordinates are:

 ```
 X[dart] = (max(Y[dart]) / 2) + Y[mw]
 Y[dart] = (max(X[dart]) / 2) + X[mw]
 Z[dart] =  Z[mw]
 ```
 becuase the DART world coordinate origin is in the "top left" and the X and Y axes are opposite to that of Blender.
+For the [model world](../Model-world) camera example, this requires the following calculation:

 ```r